-- Treatment choices by stage for small cell lung cancer
+Surgery for small cell lung cancer

-Occasionally (in fewer than 1 out of 20 cases), the cancer is found as only one localized tumor nodule, with no spread to lymph nodes or other organs.
+Occasionally (in fewer than 1 out of 20 patients), the cancer is found as only a single lung tumor, with no spread to lymph nodes or other organs.
 Surgery may be an option for these early-stage cancers, usually followed by additional treatment (chemotherapy, often with radiation therapy).

 Types of lung surgery

-- Pneumonectomy: an entire lung is removed.
+- Pneumonectomy: An entire lung is removed in this surgery.

-- Sleeve resection: a section of a large airway is removed and the lung is reattached.
+- Sleeve resection: A section of a large airway is removed, and the lung is reattached.

 With any of these operations, nearby lymph nodes are also removed to look for possible spread of the cancer.
 These operations require general anesthesia (where you are in a deep sleep) and are usually done through a surgical incision between the ribs in the side of the chest (called a thoracotomy).

 Possible risks and side effects of lung surgery

 If your lungs are in good condition (other than the presence of the cancer) you can usually return to normal activities after some time if a lobe or even an entire lung has been removed.

-Last Medical Review: 03/05/2012
+Last Medical Review: 02/22/2016

-Last Revised: 01/17/2013
+Last Revised: 02/26/2016